microsoft/z3guide/website/docs-smtlib/01 - logic/05 - Quantifiers.md

 The axiom gets instantiated whenever there is some ground term of the form (subtype s t).
 The instantiation causes a fresh ground term (subtype (array-of s) (array-of t)), which enables a new instantiation.
 This undesirable situation is called a matching loop.
 Z3 uses many heuristics to break matching loops.

 Before elaborating on the subtleties, we should address an important first question.
-What defines the terms that are created during search In the context of most SMT solvers, and of the Simplify theorem prover, terms exist as part of the input formula, they are of course also created by instantiating quantifiers, but terms are also implicitly created when equalities are asserted.
+What defines the terms that are created during search?
+In the context of most SMT solvers, and of the Simplify theorem prover, terms exist as part of the input formula, they are of course also created by instantiating quantifiers, but terms are also implicitly created when equalities are asserted.
 The last point means that terms are considered up to congruence and pattern matching takes place modulo ground equalities.
 We call the matching problem E-matching.
 For example, if we have the following equalities

 ```z3
 (set-option :smt.auto-config false) ; disable automatic self configuration